Basic Usage

 // Try to get an access token using the authorization code grant.

-$accessToken = $provider->getAccessToken('authorization_code', [
+$tokens = $provider->getAccessToken('authorization_code', [

 'code' => $_GET['code']